 Number of Bookcases You Own:

 I currently have one measly bookcase that is definitely not sufficient for my needs!
 I have 3/4 boxes of books that don’t currently have a home and I have my “wall of books” in my bedroom (probably around 60 books?!).
-My Wall of Books is my to-read pile, anything in my bookcase has been read and is being kept.
+My Wall of Books is my TBR pile, anything in my bookcase has been read and is being kept.
 The 3/4 boxes I need to go through and sort out and my childhood books are currently at my mum’s house.
-My dad is actually in the middle of building me two big beautiful bookcases that I will show off when they are done.
+My dad is actually in the middle of building me two big beautiful bookcases that I’ll show off when they are done.

 One Book You Have Read Multiple Times: